Rev Dele; New Paltz, NY – Facilitating Director (Term: 2019-2025)

 Rev Dele of Soil and Souls is opening the environmental narrative to include the voice of Mother Nature so we create JOY with our Impact.
-Trained as a Climate Reality Leader and spiritual director, she helps leaders to heal human crises with Nature based solutions.
+Trained as a Climate Reality Leader and spiritual director, she helps leaders to heal human crises with Nature-based solutions.
 As grandmother, theologian and permaculture professor Dele teaches that justice begins with inner balance and flows through a community in diverse banks of love.
 Dele is developing national initiatives that will calm our social and weather chaos.
 The Spirit of Resilience radio show raises a platform for women Earthkeepers all over the globe.
 We invite dialogue, offer solutions, and connect with allies who invest resources on the ground and in campaigns we lead.
 The emerging Soil & Souls nursery also provides leadership training and community education on resilience in communities that need it most.
 Her newest book “Breath of Life” is a 5 week Bible study that helps us grow closer to God and grow a secure community by loving creation.
-She also serves as council member of the National Congress of Black American Indians, board member of Permaculture Association of the Northeast and the UCC Climate Council.
+She also serves as council member of the National Congress of Black American Indians, Facilitating Director of Permaculture Association of the Northeast and the UCC Climate Council.
 Dele’s B.A. is from University of California-Riverside and M.Div. from Howard University School of Divinity.
 She serves in the Southern Conference of the United Church of Christ and maintains Baptist and Indigenous affiliations.

 - Rev. M. Dele on Sojourners